tillay8/encryption/README.md

 if it starts with `@@` it makes it the new password

+random-password creates a random new password that starts with `@@` and can be run

 if it starts with neither, it prompts the user for text to encrypt

 support is best on linux, but windows sorta works (thanks novato)

-theres also some stuff for using pgp keys for sharing passwords between people securel
+theres also some stuff for using pgp keys for sharing passwords between people securely but just use kleopatra lmao